Wellborn Cabinet, Inc., knows just how proud you are of your

-Polish furniture monthly with wax free and silicone free polish.
-Apply polish
+Polish furniture, monthly with wax free, silicone free and petroleum free polishes.

-to a clean, soft, lint-free, cotton cloth and wipe in the direction of the wood
+Apply polish to a clean, soft, lint-free, cotton cloth and wipe in the direction of

-grain.
+the wood grain.
 Never apply polish directly to the surface you are cleaning.
-Work on a
+Work on

 Wellborn recommends the use of